evilz/vscode-reveal/README.md

 ## <a id="markdown"></a> Markdown

-Create revealjs presentation directly from markdown file, open or create a new file in markdown and use default slide separator to see slide counter change in status bar and title appear in sidebar.
+Create reveal.js presentation directly from markdown file, open or create a new file in markdown and use default slide separator to see slide counter change in the status bar and title appear in the sidebar.

-Since Reveal.js use marked to parse the markdown string you can use this in you document:
+Since Reveal.js use marked to parse the markdown string you can use this in your document:

 - GitHub flavored markdown.
 - GFM tables